22388o/dlc-clarity-smart-contract/README.md

 ## Setup
 For reference, a sample of this deployed contract can be found here: [DLC-Manager](https://explorer.stacks.co/txid/0x4bc611b40fc13e31062d4c1ff7978a71c59da4cbec958a015ef5c2976b97d03d?chain=testnet)

-Add `secrets.js` file with the following fields:
+Add `secrets.js` file with the following lines, filling in your private data.

+If you fill in your mnemonic phrase only, you can use the `pk-extractor.js` script to print your private and public key values.

 ```js
 export const publicKey = '';